stackbit-projects/ktapson-website-dade9/content/_index.md

-      My first book project, *Enduring Experiments,* investigates intersecting epistemological trajectories across the poetry of Clark Coolidge and Bernadette Mayer, taking both poets seriously as researchers whose science-inflected writing practices and complex ways of interacting with their  laboriously generated poetic milieus challenge the limits of existing models for describing postwar poetry’s engagement with experimental science.
-Throughout the book, I bring the discourse on experiment in science studies into contact with poetics, showing how experimental poetry can be a surprising source for alternative concepts of scientific subjectivity.
+      My first book project, *Enduring Experiments,* investigates intersecting epistemological trajectories across the poetry of Clark Coolidge and Bernadette Mayer, taking both poets seriously as researchers whose experiment-inflected writing practices and complex ways of interacting with their laboriously generated poetic milieus challenge the limits of existing models for describing postwar poetry’s engagement with science.
+      Throughout the book, I bring the discourse on experiment in science studies into contact with poetics, showing how experimental poetry can be a surprising source for alternative models of scientific subjectivity.
       Overlapping my work on *Enduring Experiments*, I co-edited the expansive Coolidge-Mayer correspondence, which extends across three decades.
 A key portion of the correspondence is forthcoming from University of New Mexico Press (Fall 2022).
 My next book project, tentatively titled *Sponge Poetics for Everyday Science*, rethinks - how to study a system with a model organism - what is the groundwork of that? experimental methods of scientific knowing through a series of counter-possibilities in postwar and contemporary poetry and art. mobilize these concepts Framing the model as a human , humans, and nonhuman the moral and political urgency of the Anthropocene and environmental, I propose the organismal model as a site for inquiries at a moment when technology-driven transformations of these systems of experiment stand to complicate their potential to interface with artistic modes of inquiry.
   - title: A Cat
     section_id: cat
     type: section_content